List of Star Wars creatures: Sarlacc

 The sarlacc is an omnivorous, immobile beast, found on several planets, most notably Tatooine.
 The largest known member of the species resides on Felucia, and is several kilometers long.
 Jabba the Hutt used to toss his enemies into a sarlacc, which would then slowly digest them for a thousand years.
 Boba Fett is the only one known to survive the sarlacc.
 It consists of a single giant beak and many tentacles emerging from the depths of its pit as well as spike-like teeth that help snag onto prey's clothes "like barbed wire" long enough for the tentacles to grab it.
+They reproduced by spores, known as sarlacci, that traveled through space until they found another suitable planet to inhabit.
+After implanting itself into the ground, the sarlacci grew downward like a plant, forming a pit.
+The mouth and tentacles were the most visible parts of the sarlacc.
+The rest of the sarlacc's massive anatomical features were buried up to one hundred meters deep in the ground.
+This guaranteed protection of the sarlacc's vital organs and made it invulnerable to most forms of serious damage.

 Xenobiologists are unsure as to whether the sarlacc is animal or plant, as it possesses characteristics of both kingdoms.
-They reproduce by spitting out a small dart like object that attaches to a living creature and devours it.
 First appears in Return of the Jedi.
 They are mentioned in the Disney TV show The Mandalorian.
-In episode 9, a Krayt Dragon appears in an empty Sarlacc pit.
+In episode 9, a Krayt Dragon appears in an empty sarlacc pit.
 The first episode of The Book of Boba Fett shows a scene of Boba Fett inside the sarlacc's innards, as he breathes from a dead stormtrooper's respirator and escapes from the pit by blasting through with his flamethrower.

+Scurrier

-ScurrierScurriers are rat-like creatures from Tatooine.
+Scurriers are rat-like creatures from Tatooine.
 They travel in packs of around 30 members.
 Males can be distinguished from females by the horns which are small and straight compared to the larger, curled horns of the males.

+Shaak

-ShaakShaaks are plump, pachydermal herd animals with enormous rears that jut into the air.
+Shaaks are plump, pachydermal herd animals with enormous rears that jut into the air.
 They are native to the grasslands of Naboo, where they graze on flowers and grass.
 They are raised for meat.
 They can be found in the animated Disney TV show Star Wars: The Clone Wars.

+Shyrack

-ShyrackShyracks are bat-like creatures that inhabit the caves of Korriban.
+Shyracks are bat-like creatures that inhabit the caves of Korriban.
 Shyracks are very dangerous pests, that often attack intruders in flocks.

+Sketto

-SkettoSkettos are flying reptiles, native to Tatooine.
+Skettos are flying reptiles, native to Tatooine.
 They are active at twilight and live off of the blood of large mammals, often traveling in large groups to overwhelm and feed on prey.